QuarkChain/bench_kvdb/doc/paper.md

 - Data block caching has only a marginal effect on overall I/O under pure random-read workloads.

-Overall, when the cache is sufficient to hold Bloom filters (excluding LLast) and the Top-Index — roughly **~0.1%–0.2% of the total database size** under blockchain-like workloads — , **Pebble exhibits effectively O(1) disk I/O behavior for random reads**, challenging the common assumption that each KV lookup inherently costs `O(log N)` physical I/O. This has direct implications for the performance modeling and design of blockchain trie databases and execution-layer storage systems.
+Overall, when the cache is sufficient to hold Bloom filters (excluding LLast) and the Top-Index — roughly **~0.1%–0.2% of the total database size** under blockchain-like workloads, **Pebble exhibits effectively O(1) disk I/O behavior for random reads**, challenging the common assumption that each KV lookup inherently costs `O(log N)` physical I/O. This has direct implications for the performance modeling and design of blockchain trie databases and execution-layer storage systems.